Photoluminescence: Ideal quantum-well structures

-An ideal, defect-free semiconductor quantum well structure is a useful model system to illustrate the fundamental processes in typical PL experiments.
+An ideal, defect-free semiconductor quantum well structure is a useful model system to illustrate the fundamental processes in typical photoluminescence experiments.
 The discussion is based on results published in Klingshirn (2012) and Balkan (1998).

-The fictive model structure for this discussion has two confined quantized electronic and two hole subbands, e_{1}, e_{2} and h_{1}, h_{2}, respectively.

-The linear absorption spectrum of such a structure shows the exciton resonances of the first (e1h1) and the second quantum well subbands (e_{2}, h_{2}), as well as the absorption from the corresponding continuum states and from the barrier.
+The fictive model structure for this discussion has two confined quantized electronic and two hole sub-bands, e_{1}, e_{2} and h_{1}, h_{2}, respectively.
+The linear absorption spectrum of such a structure shows the exciton resonances of the first (e1h1) and the second quantum well sub-bands (e_{2}, h_{2}), as well as the absorption from the corresponding continuum states and from the barrier.

 Photoexcitation

-In general, three different excitation conditions are distinguished: resonant, quasi-resonant, and non-resonant.
-For the resonant excitation, the central energy of the laser corresponds to the lowest exciton resonance of the quantum well.
-No, or only a negligible amount of the excess, energy is injected to the carrier system.
+The three main excitation conditions are: resonant, quasi-resonant, and non-resonant.
+For resonant excitation, the central energy of the laser corresponds to the lowest exciton resonance of the quantum well.
+A negligible amount of the excess energy is injected to the carrier system.
 For these conditions, coherent processes contribute significantly to the spontaneous emission.
 The decay of polarization creates excitons directly.
-The detection of PL is challenging for resonant excitation as it is difficult to discriminate contributions from the excitation, i.e., stray-light and diffuse scattering from surface roughness.
+Detecting photoluminescence is challenging for resonant excitation as it is difficult to discriminate contributions from the excitation, i.e., stray-light and diffuse scattering from surface roughness.
 Thus, speckle and resonant Rayleigh-scattering are always superimposed to the incoherent emission.

 In case of the non-resonant excitation, the structure is excited with some excess energy.
-This is the typical situation used in most PL experiments as the excitation energy can be discriminated using a spectrometer or an optical filter.
+This is the typical situation used in most experiments as the excitation energy can be discriminated using a spectrometer or an optical filter.
 One has to distinguish between quasi-resonant excitation and barrier excitation.

-For quasi-resonant conditions, the energy of the excitation is tuned above the ground state but still below the barrier absorption edge, for example, into the continuum of the first subband.
+For quasi-resonant conditions, the energy of the excitation is tuned above the ground state but still below the barrier absorption edge, for example, into the continuum of the first sub-band.
 The polarization decay for these conditions is much faster than for resonant excitation and coherent contributions to the quantum well emission are negligible.
 The initial temperature of the carrier system is significantly higher than the lattice temperature due to the surplus energy of the injected carriers.
 Finally, only the electron-hole plasma is initially created.
 It is then followed by the formation of excitons.

 In case of barrier excitation, the initial carrier distribution in the quantum well strongly depends on the carrier scattering between barrier and the well.